gigo3812/wordpress-With-Vue3-And-Scss/README.md

 # Dev Tips
-This collection was created by the [CodeTrend team](https://codetrend.ir/).
-You can click [here](https://codetrend.ir/) to see a sample of work And it is used to create a template for wordpress using `vue3` and `scss`.
+This collection was created by the [CodeTrend team](https://codetrend.ir/). it is used to create a template for wordpress using `vue3` and `scss`.
+You can click [here](https://codetrend.ir/) to see a sample of work

 ---